Senior Theses

 Overview

 The senior thesis is the capstone of the physics major and an opportunity for intellectual exploration broader than courses can afford.
 It is an effort that spans the whole academic year.
 The thesis is a great opportunity to dive into research on an aspect of physics which most engages you.
-Whether your thesis is on biophysics, gravity and cosmology, condensed matter, or string theory, writing it is way to put to use all that you have learned in coursework so far—and to make a contribution to scientific knowledge.
+Whether your thesis is on biophysics, gravity and cosmology, condensed matter, or string theory, writing it is a way to put to use all that you have learned in coursework so far—and to make a contribution to scientific knowledge.
 Even for topics outside of the mainstream of physics, for example with a focus on policy, or neuroscience, or finance, we expect you to apply your undergraduate physics education to the problem you focus on.

 You can build on previous work in your senior thesis, for example summer work or a junior paper.
-However, it is equally acceptable to start a brand new project in the fall of your senior thesis with an adviser you have not previously worked with.
+However, it is equally acceptable to start a brand new project in the fall of your senior year with an adviser you have not previously worked with.
 In any case, in order to have a level playing field, your thesis will be evaluated based on work done during the academic year.

 You must turn in a draft of content for your senior thesis by 3:00pm January 16, as explained in the section entitled Fall term draft.